richard-shan/richard-shan.github.io/docs/brailliant.md

 My idea was to design a text to braille converter, which a blind person could use by moving the device over a page of text to convert it into braille.
 The braille translation of the English text would then be represented via a series of up/down pins which the user could use to interpret the information.
 The device was to be a rectangular box that would use an internal camera to interpret and OCR text, which could then be translated into braille and displayed via a series of servo motors pushing up metal rods on the top of the box.
 The pins would be in groups of six, each group representing a single braille character.

-However, I talked to **Stuart Christhilf** who had thought of a similar mechanism for his initial final project.
-He originally planned to create a dynamic clock to display the time using blocks of wood that acould be pushed out or pulled back via servos.
-However, when building his project, he realized that fitting so many servos into such a small space was completely unfeasible and warned me from doing the same.
+After doing further research, I realized that fitting so many servos into such a small space was completely unfeasible and warned me from doing the same.
 My initial design is shown in the following image:

 <center>
 <img src="../../pics/week1/initialDesign.jpg" alt="Initial design" width="450"/>